 |Linear: thinking in terms linked to ideas, one thought that follows the other and that generally converge in a conclusion;||Holistic: perceiving at the same time, conceiving general patterns and structures that often lead to divergent conclusions.|

 “The Japanese are the only people who use both brain hemispheres independently, the left side for language and the right side for abstract thinking.”

 What Professor Raul Marinho says is that the Japanese people stimulate the two cerebral hemispheres, taking advantage of all functions.
 This would lead the individual to be more imaginative and better able to resolve difficult issues in their daily lives, making them more resilient, resistant and creative in the face of difficult issues in life.
 Of course, the cultural issue also favors.

-So we came to the conclusion that Westerners have a tendency towards logic, strategy, order, ideas, spoken language and written language.
+So we come to the conclusion that Westerners have tendencies towards logic, strategy, order, ideas, spoken language and written language.

 The Japanese, on the other hand, have more tendencies towards observation, shapes, pattern, creativity and reasoning.
 According to the study, the configuration of the Japanese brain is not genetic but “software”.
 This configuration affects the use of the brain's hemispheres, as shown in the following figure:

 According to the American neuroanatomist and scientist Jill Bolte Taylor, in which she herself had the experience of a stroke on the left side of the brain, she says that “the right hemisphere functions as a parallel processor, while the left hemisphere functions as a serial processor” .

 People who use the left hemisphere predominantly: they are overly organized, perfectionist, detailed, rational.
 Likewise, people who use the right hemisphere more are: creative, dreamy, emotional and intuitive (some of which sometimes lack organization and attention to detail to make their ideals come true).